-All tutors are trained on core modules prior to being matched with students to tutor.
+All tutors are trained on core modules before being matched with students to be tutored.
 Each module has a quiz with an 80% passing requirement.
-Additional content modules are available to provide tutors with information about common misconceptions and specific tools and strategies to support student learning in reading and math.
 The graphs below indicate average scores across all trained tutors on core and content modules.

-Figure 14: Core Training Modules
+Figure 16: Core Training Modules

-Figure 15: Content Modules
+Figure 17: Content Training Modules